 Asking someone to let go of their “belief” in that song is like asking a person who never learned how to swim to “save themself” by jumping off the Titanic.
 The story they’ve chosen to believe in is their lifeboat, in a world convulsing like a stormy sea.
 And in that sea, it is better to hang on for dear life to that boat than to try and swim.
 For them, as such, the story is infallibly true, even if the person telling it is the world’s greatest liar, because without it feels like drowning.
 For the apple of “truth” (or “meaning”) they crave, in other words, they’ll “believe” any serpent who sings it.
 But if you want to “walk on water,” you have to learn how to swim.

 The point to all of this is purely political, to replace reasoned democracy with obedience to oligarchy.
 And to the degree the latter is reflective of the hierarchical perspective of “the Right,” the former embodies an egalitarian perspective of “the Left.”
 One is led by MAGA Conservatives who feel they, as J. D. Vance explained, “have lost every major powerful institution in the country, except for maybe churches and religious institutions, which of course are weaker now than they’ve ever been.”
-And Project 2025 is a Taliban-style blueprint for regaining control.
+And Project 2025 is a Taliban-style blueprint for pushing back against the rising tide of equality.
 And their definition of “the Left,” Heather Cox Richardson explains, “includes all Americans, Republicans and Independents as well as Democrats, who believe the government has a role to play in regulating business, providing a basic social safety net, promoting infrastructure, and protecting civil rights, and who support the institutional structures Americans have built since World War II.”
-The former call themselves Christians for giving food to the starving, and condemn the latter as “Communists” for asking why people are starving?
+The former call themselves Christians for giving food to the starving, and condemn the latter as “Communists” for asking why people are starving in the first place?

-Today, a MAGA minority act like thought-police while condemning the teaching of historical racism as “wokism,” and condemn “cancel culture” while calling for the firing of anyone who challenges their leader.
+Today, a MAGA minority act like thought-police while condemning the teaching of historical racism as “wokism,” and condemn “cancel culture” while calling for the firing of anyone who dares to disagree with their ideas or challenges their leader.
 Why?
 Because, as the Romans knew, the scepter of power belongs to the hand that can wield the natural skepticism of a crowd as a weapon against one’s political opponents.
-And like Mickey’s “magic broom,” that scepter is fashioned from all the pens that write the story that crucifies curiosity and creativity to the the cross of a single “infallible” interpretation of a brand of “truth,” and hell awaits all who question it.
+And like Mickey’s “magic broom,” that scepter is fashioned from all the pens that write the story that crucifies curiosity and creativity to the the cross of a single “infallible” interpretation of a brand of “truth;” and hell awaits all who question it.

-But just imagine what would be possible if we could redirect all the the love and gratitude we spend on our particular story brand of “happily ever after,” into showing our love and gratitude for getting the chance just to be, rather than feeling the need to try to be what someone else wants us to be.
-Doing the former allows us to become a Picasso, redesigning ourselves everyday, while the latter saddles us with the curse of Sisyphus.
+But just imagine what would be possible if we could redirect all the love and gratitude we spend on our particular story brand of “happily ever after,” into showing our love and gratitude for getting the chance just to be, rather than feeling the need to try to be what someone else wants us to be.
+Doing the former allows us to become a Picasso, redesigning ourselves everyday, while the latter saddles us with the curse of Sisyphus while crucifying our idea of what we are and who we must be to a cross of conformity.

 So who do you want to be?
 Someone’s pawn, or someone free?